adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Upper Menthis.md

 Another of the theaters in Upper Menthis, the Grand Stage generally produces a more conservative and traditional repertoire than the others, including a mixture of classic works and more modern plays echoing the style and conventions of the classics.
 The well-beloved The *Changeling’s Prophecy*, by the ancient playwright Duthic Olan, appears on the Grand Stage’s docket every two to three years.
 This is not the place to see avant-garde productions that wrestle with existential concerns in the wake of the Last War, but rather the Grand Stage presents a constant selection of the great cultural heritage of Galifar.

 ##### Kavarrah Concert Hall
-The grand auditorium near the University, Kavarrah Concert Hall hosts the fi nest musical performances in Sharn.
-Residents of Upper Central, Upper Northedge, and Upper Menthis’s Platinate district attend shows in Kavarrah dressed in their fi nest glamerweave garments, often arriving by skycoach after dining in Skyway restaurants.
+The grand auditorium near the University, Kavarrah Concert Hall hosts the finest musical performances in Sharn.
+Residents of Upper Central, Upper Northedge, and Upper Menthis’s Platinate district attend shows in Kavarrah dressed in their finest glamerweave garments, often arriving by skycoach after dining in Skyway restaurants.

 ##### Haftak’s Books and Binding
 [[Haftak ir’Clarn]] runs this bookstore and bindery, and uses its facilities to publish the Sharn Inquisitive, the city’s local chronicle.
-A minor member of one of Breland’s noble families, Haftak has a prominent cousin in the parliament and a signifi cant fortune at his disposal, which allowed him to start the Inquisitive as a sideline to his marginally profi table main business.
+A minor member of one of Breland’s noble families, Haftak has a prominent cousin in the parliament and a significant fortune at his disposal, which allowed him to start the Inquisitive as a sideline to his marginally profitable main business.

 ##### Sharn Opera House
 Breland has a long heritage of operatic composition, and the Sharn Opera House is committed to regular performances of classic Brelish works, as well as newer material from across Khorvaire.
 The opera house consists of a grand auditorium in Dalannan Tower, with comfortable seating for 3,000 people.
 As with the Kavarrah Concert Hall, attending performances in the Sharn Opera House usually become very formal affairs, but the opera house also offers standing-room galleries for those of less wealthy means.